feathersjs/feathers/docs/api/events.md

   }
 });

-// Retrieve the wrapped service object which will be an event emitter const messages = app.service('messages');
+// Retrieve the wrapped service object which is also an EventEmitter const messages = app.service('messages');

 messages.on('created', (message, context) => console.log('created', message));